skeimasi94/login-form/README.md

 ## Available Scripts

-Before start project, run server.js by following command: node src/server.js
+Before start project, run server.js with the following command:\
+$ node src/server.js

 In the project directory, you can run: